⚠️ Safety First

 ❓ How much does it cost to fix car shaking?

-The cost range is extremely wide because the causes are extremely diverse:
+The range is huge because the causes vary so much:

 |---|---|---|